HEALTHCARE COST & UTILIZATION PROJECT

 • Synthetic person-level identifiers that have been verified against the patient's date of birth and gender and examined for completeness (HCUP variable VisitLink).

-• A timing variable that can be used to determine the days between hospital events for an individual without the use of actual dates (admission, discharge or birth) (HCUP variable DaysToEvent).
+• A timing variable that can be used to determine the days between hospital events for an individual without the use of actual dates (HCUP variable DaysToEvent).

 Appendix A of the HCUP Supplemental Variables for Revisit Analyses User Guide provides a detailed list of which States, years, and types of data are available.